Ontotext-AD/dsp-platform-docs/_v1_0_0-docs/extraction-pipe.md

 ### Keyphrase extraction phase

-This phase contains logic that generates keyphrase candidates, assigns relevance scores to the candidates, and classifies them into positive or negative instances via a specialized processing resource for supervised classification.
+This phase contains logic that generates keyphrase candidates, assigns relevance scores to the candidates, and classifies them into positive or negative instances via a heuristic ranking scheme that uses the term frequency, inverse document frequency and the offset of a given mention from the beginning of the document.

-**[TODO: Replace "a specialized processing resource for supervised classification" with "a heuristic ranking scheme that uses ... " in case we decide to remove the classifier completely]**

 ### Gazetteer-based enrichment phase